tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

     <td style="border: 1px solid black;">
       <img src="graphics/stage_3_numbered.jpg" alt="Stage 3 of the Research Project Cycle" style="width: 300px; height: auto;"/></td>
     <td style="border: 1px solid black;">
-     How will you document your research methods?
+     Plan how you will you document your research methods.
-     What is your plan to name and organise research artefacts throughout data collection?
+     Plan how you will name and organise research artefacts throughout data collection.
     <br>
     </td>
   </tr>